Mahler Festival: Jaap van Zweden & Chicago Symphony Orchestra in Mahler's Symphony No. 7 (English)

 Chicago Symphony Orchestra, orchestra

-Mahler’s Sixth Symphony is presented under license from G. Schirmer.
-Inc. and Associated Music Publishers, copyright owners.
-Permission for the performance of the Seventh Symphony is granted by Boosey & Hawkes, Inc., for Bote & Bock publishing.
+Mahler’s Sixth Symphony is presented under license from G. Schirmer, Inc., and Associated Music Publishers, copyright owners.
+Permission for the performance of Mahler’s Seventh Symphony is granted by Boosey & Hawkes, Inc., for Bote & Bock publishing.

 Jaap van Zweden, conductor